 Appendix E: Reports under aviation legislation

-Section 29(1) of the Air Navigation Act 1920 requires the Department to report on the administration and operation of this Act and the regulations during the year that ended on 30 June, and on such other matters concerning civil aviation the Secretary considers should be included in the report.
+Section 29(1) of the Air Navigation Act 1920 requires the department to report annually on the administration and operation of this Act and its regulations.
+This includes other civil aviation matters that the secretary considers should be included in the report.

-The Department continued to regulate scheduled international air services in accordance with the Air Navigation Act and associated regulations.
-The Department granted 448 timetable approvals, 305 timetable variations, eight non-scheduled flight approvals and five approvals for new International Airline Licences in 2016–17.
+The department continued to regulate scheduled international air services in accordance with the Air Navigation Act and associated regulations.
+In 2017–18 the department granted 464 timetable approvals, 324 timetable variations, 13 non-scheduled flight approvals and 10 approvals for new International Airline Licences.

 Environment authorisations and protection orders

-Paragraph 5.15(2) of the Airports (Environment Protection) Regulations 1997 requires the Department to report within its annual report the notification of environmental authorisations.
+Paragraph 5.15(2) of the Airports (Environment Protection) Regulations 1997 requires that the department report notification of environmental authorisations.

 Aircraft noise levy collection

-Section 20 of the Aircraft Noise Levy Collection Act 1995 requires the Department's annual report to report to include adherence to the Aircraft Noise Levy Act 1995 and the Aircraft Noise Levy Collection Act.
+Section 20 of the Aircraft Noise Levy Collection Act 1995 requires our annual report to include information on adherence to the Aircraft Noise Levy Act 1995 and the Aircraft Noise Levy Collection Act.

-In 2016–17, the Department did not take any reportable actions under either of these Acts and there were no breaches of these Acts.
+In 2017–18 no reportable actions were made under either of these Acts and there were no breaches of these Acts.